National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Both are large reptilians that can be found in south Florida, the only place in the world where the animals coexist.
 Primarily alligators are found in freshwater habitats and crocodiles in coastal estuaries (they are better at expelling salt from the water).

 Other differences include their coloration, alligators are black while crocodiles tend to be an olive green.
 Finally, the main way to tell the difference is by the shapes of their snouts.
-Alligators have a bunt "U" shaped nose while crocodiles have a more pointed "A" shaped nose.
+Alligators have a blunt "U" shaped nose while crocodiles have a more pointed "A" shaped nose.

 What is Big Cypress National Preserve?
 Why is it important?